Data Warehouse Logical Design

 C. An SSIS project can contain exactly one SSIS package.

-D. SSIS packages contain programmatic logic used in data movements and data
+D. SSIS packages contain programmatic logic used in data

 transformation operations.